Sheila van Damm: Biography

-van Damm, Johnson, and Moss won the Team Prize in the 1954 Monte Carlo Rally driving Sunbeam-Talbot 90 Mk.
+Van Damm, Johnson and Moss won the Team Prize in the 1954 Monte Carlo Rally driving Sunbeam-Talbot 90 Mk.
 IIs. van Damm was in Rootes' Team Prize-winning team again in 1955 and 1956.

 The 1956 Monte Carlo rally was her last with Rootes.
-That year she partnered Peter Harper in a Sunbeam Rapier in the Mille Miglia road race, winning their class at 66.37 mi/h.
+That year Van Damm partnered Peter Harper in a Sunbeam Rapier in the Mille Miglia road race, winning their class at 66.37 mi/h.

-In 1957, van Damm once more entered the Mille Miglia (its final running), again in a works Sunbeam Rapier, this time partnered by David Humphrey.
+In 1957, Van Damm once more entered the Mille Miglia (its final running), again in a works Sunbeam Rapier, this time partnered by David Humphrey.
 However, they did not finish, losing control on treacherous tramlines and hitting a shop window.

-After retirement from racing, she became president of the Doghouse Club for motor racing wives and ladies, and president of the Sunbeam Talbot Alpine Register.
+After retirement from racing, Van Damm became president of the Doghouse Club for motor racing wives and ladies, and president of the Sunbeam Talbot Alpine Register.

-Sheila had worked with her father at the Windmill Theatre from her teens.
+Van Damm had worked with her father at the Windmill Theatre from her teens.
 He inherited it in 1944, and left it to her on his death in 1960.
 But the changing nature of Soho in London caused it to close in 1964.
-In 1965, Sheila van Damm toured the Tivoli Circuit Theatres in Sydney and Melbourne, Australia, with her show, "The Windmill Revue".
+In 1965, Van Damm toured the Tivoli Circuit Theatres in Sydney and Melbourne, Australia, with her show, "The Windmill Revue".
 The show featured a number of former Windmill Theatre artistes.
 This in turn led her to retire with her sister to their small farm in Pulborough in Sussex.
 She died in London on 23 August 1987.